Grinzypino/Weekly-Research-Paper-Summariser/README.md

+The arXiv API is used to search latest research paper in user's chosen domain.
 You can see that the LLM App enables AI-powered summary for current and latest research paper pdfs (i.e. unstructured documents) of various subjects like physics, biology, computer science, etc. and indexes input data in real-time just after files are found and stored on local storage.